arh-eu/gds-java-sdk/README.md

  - `onConnectionFailure(..)` if the connection or the login fails for any reason (network error, error in the login credentials or timeout) this method will be called.
 The `Either` class indicates that it is not predetermined which value will be set, so the error can be _either_ a `Throwable` or a `Pair` of header and connection ACK message. the `isLeftSet() / isRightSet()` and `getLeft() / getRight()` methods can be used to access the proper value.
 If you do not override this, the method will throw an `AbstractMethodError` if invoked (otherwise if the connection is established, it will never be called).
   - `onDisconnect(..)` when your connection to the GDS is closed this handler will be called.
 If the connection (and login) is not successful, the `onConnectionFailure(..)` method will be invoked, not this.
 Otherwise, if the GDS or the client closes the connection for any reason, this callback will be used.
 By default, this does not do anything.

   The callbacks for the actual messages will always receive the `MessageHeaderBase` and the appropriate `MessageData` sent by the GDS.
-Since your client might only send (and receive) one kind of message (ie. you're only using your client for querying data, but never insert or update), the listener does not require you to override its methods for every possible type.
+Since your client might only send (and receive) one kind of message (i.e. you're only using your client for querying data, but never insert or update), the listener does not require you to override its methods for every possible type.
 This can make your client more compact, without having to worry about overriding methods that will never be invoked.

-  However, if you receive any of those but you do not implement your logic for it, the listener will throw an `AbstractMethodError` by default.
+  However, if you receive any of those, but you do not implement your logic for it, the listener will throw an `AbstractMethodError` by default.

 ```java
 public interface GDSMessageListener {